philzook58/philzook58.github.io/_posts/2024-10-21-coset_enum_egraph.md

 date: 2024-10-21
 ---

 As I was digging into [computational group theory](https://en.wikipedia.org/wiki/Computational_group_theory) for [string Knuth Bendix completion](https://www.philipzucker.com/string_knuth/) goodness I noted that coset enumeration aka [Todd-Coxeter](https://en.wikipedia.org/wiki/Todd%E2%80%93Coxeter_algorithm) , one of the mainstay algorithms of computational group theory, mechanically looks quite a bit like equality saturation.
-This is interesting in it's own right but also as a source of controlled benchmarks for equality saturation systems.
+This is interesting in its own right but also as a source of controlled benchmarks for equality saturation systems.

 [Groups](https://en.wikipedia.org/wiki/Group_theory) are a particular algebraic structure for describing things with symmetry.
 Symmetries are changes that somehow leave something alone.
 Familiar examples include rotations and [permutations](https://en.wikipedia.org/wiki/Permutation_group).
 You can compose these things and invert them.

-Group theory has many applications.
-Symmetries lead to good solution methods.
-Physical PDEs become solvable by symmetry, [symmetry breaking](https://en.wikipedia.org/wiki/Symmetry-breaking_constraints) is important to reduce combinatorial search space.
-Graph isomorphisms are graph symmetries.

 A [subgroup](https://en.wikipedia.org/wiki/Subgroup) of a group is a set of group operations that are closed under the operations.
 2D rotations are a subgroup of 3D rotations, or the even permutations are a subgroup of the permutations.